ped-dyn-emp/PeTrack/ReadMe.md

 ## How to use PeTrack

-To learn how to use PeTrack, please have a look at our documentation in the GitLab wiki [here](https://go.fzj.de/petrack-wiki).
-We are building up another documentation page right now, that you may want to check out as well at https://petrack.readthedocs.io/.
-While still WIP, it already contains more detailed information on certain steps in the workflow.
+To learn how to use PeTrack, please have a look at our documentation [here](https://petrack.readthedocs.io/).

 > Note that PeTrack can only be used if some steps are considered **during the planning and execution of the experiments**.
 This includes, but is not limited to, calibration and selecting hats.
 See [Planning of Experiments](https://petrack.readthedocs.io/en/latest/planning/planning.html)